-“Be back in an hour,” Polo says to us, when we hit the beach, then he looks for a chair and a shady spot to talk with the tractor driver, a couple of young men renting ATVs, the skipper of our boat, and a few tourists who don’t care about more sand.
+“Be back in an hour,” Polo says to us, as we hit the beach, then he looks for a chair and a shady spot to talk with the tractor driver, a couple of young men renting ATVs, the skipper of our boat, and a few tourists who don’t care about seeing more sand.

 The island has been protected by an order of a past President of Mexico – Felipe Calderone.
 He decided that the island, once owned by a rich family, would serve the public interest by being left protected.
-This simple decision has a more lasting influence on his country than some of his more lofty calculations.
-Presidents can do many things but not all of them are right or necessary.
+This simple decision has probably had a more lasting influence on his country than some of his more lofty calculations.
+Presidents can do many things but not all of them are right, or necessary.

 It would be fun to spend a night on the beach and have a bonfire made of driftwood and listen to pirate stories.